anilkunwar/multiscale_simulations_multicomponent_alloys_2024/README.md

 $ elmerf90 -o filename.so filename.F90

+The filename.F90 is the user developed fortan file.

 The user developed codes made available at this repository can be assembled in a directory together with an input file (yet to be made available).
 The input file can be run with the the following command at the terminal:

 $ ElmerSolver inputfilename.sif